chilledornaments/oops/README.md

 OOPS One-time Password Sharing is a Go tool written to provide short-lived (one hour), one-time access to a secret.

+## Important Notes

+This version has been deprecated in favor of v2, which drops support for MySQL and replaces it with DynamoDB.
+V2 still supports SQLite.

+Check out the `v2` branch!

 ## Usage

 ### Database